mcneela/Retina/demos/nldr/tutorial/tutorial.md

 	swiss_sec.add_data(sec[:, 0], sec[:, 1], sec[:, 2])

 Finally, we need to build the layer.
-This is the process in which Fovea plots all the layer's data and internally generates the Matplotlib artists to be interactively manipulated.
+This is the process in which Fovea plots all the layer's data and internally generates the Matplotlib artists to be manipulated.
 The function takes in the string name of the layer to be built, as well as an optional `plot` argument which specifies the plotting function to be used.
-If one is not provided, the default `pyplot` plotting function is used.
+If one is not provided, the `pyplot` plotting function is chosen by default.
 In this case we are going to want to generate a scatter plot of our data, so we use the `scatter` function that is bundled as part of Matplotlib's 3D axes.
 The other kwargs are standard Matplotlib plotting arguments that are passed to the scatter function.